-The National Construction Code (NCC) 2022 Volume One defines the fire hazard property requirements for flooring in Class 2 to 9 buildings.
+In Australia, The National Construction Code (NCC) 2022 Volume One defines the fire hazard property requirements for flooring in Class 2 to 9 buildings.
 These buildings encompass various types, including offices, retail spaces, and healthcare facilities.
+The fire rating of flooring is determined by the values from the AS ISO 9239.1-2003.

 Specification 7 (formerly NCC 2019 C1.10 Fire hazard properties) outlines fire rating criteria for flooring, including: